An explicit algorithm for the Higman Embedding Theorem: Introduction

 As non-trivial applications of Algorithm~\ref{AL Algorithm for explicit embedding of a recursive group} we in \cite{On explicit embeddings of Q} suggested explicit embeddings of the additive group of rational numbers $\Q$ into a finitely presented group $\mathcal{Q}$, and into a $2$-generator finitely presented group $T_{\!\mathcal Q}$.

 Being countable, the group $\Q$ certainly has an embedding into a finitely generated group by the remarkable theorem of Higman, Neumann and Neumann \cite{HigmanNeumannNeumann}.
 Since $\Q$ apparently has a recursive presentation, such as \eqref{EQ Q genetic code}, the above finitely generated group can even be finitely presented by \cite{Higman Subgroups of fP groups}.
-The question of whether this (natural) embedding can be \textit{explicit}, is addressed on p.\,53 in the monograph of De la Harpe \cite{De La Harpe 2000},\, in Problem 14.10\;(a) of Kourovka Notebook \cite{kourovka} by Bridson and De la Harpe,\, in Johnson's work \cite{Johnson on Higman's interest}, etc. Moreover, discussing the Higman Embedding Theorem in \cite{Johnson on Higman's interest} Johnson for certain recursive groups builds their explicit embeddings into finitely presented ones.
-Then he expresses his gratitude to Higman for raising that problem, and mentions: \textit{``Our main aim, of embedding in a finitely presented group the additive group of rational numbers continues to elude us''}, see p.\,416 in \cite{Johnson on Higman's interest}.
+The question of whether this (natural) embedding can be \textit{explicit}, is addressed in Johnson's work \cite{Johnson on Higman's interest},\, on page 53 in the monograph of De la Harpe \cite{De La Harpe 2000},\, in Problem 14.10\;(a) of Kourovka Notebook \cite{kourovka} by Bridson and De la Harpe, etc. Discussing the Higman Embedding Theorem in \cite{Johnson on Higman's interest}, Johnson for certain recursive groups builds their explicit embeddings into finitely presented ones.
+Then he expresses his gratitude to Higman for raising that problem, and mentions: \textit{``Our main aim, of embedding in a finitely presented group the additive group of rational numbers continues to elude us''}, see page 416 in \cite{Johnson on Higman's interest}.
+It is interesing to compare Johnson's citation with the remark of Bridson and Nyberg-Brodda on page 12 in \cite{Bridson Nyberg-Brodda 2025}, where this problem has been called \textit{``This particular challenge, which was a personal favorite of Higman''}.

 The steps of Algorithm~\ref{AL Algorithm for explicit embedding of a recursive group} have been applied for the group $\Q$ in \cite{On explicit embeddings of Q}: a finitely presented group $\mathcal{Q}$, and a finitely presented $2$-generator group $T_{\!\mathcal Q}$ with the embeddings $\varphi: \Q \to \mathcal Q$ and $\psi: \Q \to T_{\!\mathcal Q}$ are explicitly given in sections 9.1 and 9.2 in \cite{On explicit embeddings of Q}.
-Both of these embeddings were reported earlier in \cite{Explicit embeddings Moscow 2018} without any proofs yet.
+Both of these embeddings were reported earlier in \cite{Explicit embeddings Moscow 2018}, without any proofs yet.

 The first explicit examples with proofs for finitely presented groups holding $\Q$, were presented by Belk, Hyde and Matucci in \cite{Belk Hyde Matucci}.
 Their first embedding of $\Q$ in \cite{Belk Hyde Matucci} is into the group $\overline T$ from \cite{Ghys Sergiescu}, namely, $\overline T$ is the group of all piecewise-linear homeomorphisms $f:\mathbb R \to \mathbb R$ satisfying certain specific requirements, see Theorem 1 in \cite{Belk Hyde Matucci}.
 The second finitely presented group is the automorphism group of Thompson's group $F$, see Theorem 2 in \cite{Belk Hyde Matucci}.
 These embeddings allow further variations, say, $\overline T$ (together with its subgroup $\Q$) admits an embedding into two specific finitely presented simple groups $T\! \mathcal A$ and $V\! \mathcal A$.